 Since the Season of Advent originated as part of penitential preparation for the Last Judgment, a tradition developed and has remained for the Catholic faithful to celebrate the Sacrament of Penance in preparation for the solemn festival of Christmastide.
 The regularly scheduled parish celebrations of the Rite of Penance ("Rite of Reconciliation of Individual Penitents") should be highlighted in parish communications throughout the Advent season.
 In addition, the ritual text Rite of Penance provides examples of non-sacramental penitential celebrations for the Season of Advent (cf: II - Penitential Celebrations During Advent #20-24) which may easily be adapted to celebrate an individual parish, cluster or vicariate "Rite of Reconciliation of Several Penitents with Individual Confession and Absolution."
-NB: (1) The Federation of Diocesan Liturgical Commissions provides an annual Advent & Lenten publication for the celebration of the Communal Rite of Penance.
-It is attached in pdf format and is also available on the diocesan website: www.saginaw.org/offices & ministries/Liturgy under the heading Liturgical Guides and Resources.
 The New Liturgical Year: